madprops/awesome-setup/madwidgets/sysmonitor/README.md

 # sysmonitor

-Show CPU, RAM, or Temperature
+Show CPU, RAM, Temperature, or Net Download/Upload

 ## To use it